What is the adoption procedure?

 Spaying and Neutering

-What does it means to spay or neuter your pet?
+What does it mean to spay or neuter your pet?

 Spaying/neutering is a simple surgery that will sterilize or "fix" your pet so it cannot reproduce.